 You can mask the Primary and Secondary Faults to prevent them from causing a system alarm.
 Masking a fault will prevent it from causing the Alarm LED and Alarm Output (if any) from going active.
-Masking a fault will NOT prevent it from showing in the gpsstat command.
+Masking a fault will NOT prevent it from showing on the front-panel System Faults display or in the gpsstat command.